Be Smart And Learn From My Mistakes

 Take a look at what I just wrote.
 What word do you see at the beginning of all those sentences?

-Now, think.
 Do you see anybody missing in all of this effort to save a marriage between two people?

 Eventually, I sought the help of our church leaders, which I realized later was a huge embarrassment for the man I was married to.
 Suddenly, because people were watching—people he wanted to impress—he began to do some of the work that I was doing.
 But it was only for show.